SCCapstone/GooseCity/Readme.md

-# GooseCity
+# wsgi_web_server_with_uris_images
-This is a Django application that runs as the back-end of a database and data management system for the web and React-Bootstrap run the frout-end.
+This is a Django application that could run the a webiste with wsgi to connect the server  in could and could get the static image and a wbiste could have two different sub-webiste.
-It aosl can view products and add them to card.

 ## Style Guide
 https://google.github.io/styleguide/jsguide.html